michalc/fifolock/README.md

 # fifolock

-A flexible low-level tool to make synchronisation primitives in asyncio Python
+A flexible low-level tool to make synchronisation primitives in asyncio Python.
+As the name suggests, locks are granted strictly in the order requested: first-in-first-out.

 ## Installation